 50’s – You may notice the need for more frequent changes in eyeglass or contact lens prescriptions.
 You may also find that a single prescription is no longer the best solution for all your visual needs.

 60’s & 70’s – Cataracts are considered an age-related eye disease, but they are so common among seniors that they can also be classified as a normal ageing change.
 Cataracts can begin as early as in your 50’s.
 As you enter your 70s, the chance of developing a cataract is even higher.

 Ageing is a part of life and our eyes are also affected.
 If you have any concerns it is best to give your eye doctor a call.
 Below are two major age-related eye diseases that affect many people and are leading causes of blindness across the world:

 - Macular degeneration– Also called age-related macular degeneration or AMD.

-- Glaucoma– Your risk of developing glaucoma increases with each decade after age 40, from around 1 percent in your 40s to up to 12 percent in your 80s.
+- Glaucoma– Your risk of developing glaucoma increases with each decade after age 40, from around 1% in your 40s to up to 12% in your 80s.

-If you would like to get in touch with us at the Sandton Eye Clinic please emails us on firstname.lastname@example.org or give us a call during business hours on 011 884 5624.
+If you would like to get in touch with us at the Sandton Eye Clinic please emails us at firstname.lastname@example.org or give us a call during business hours on 011 884 5624.